8 April 2019.

 - Recently, de novo duplications and deletions have been recognized up to 10% in simple autism spectrum disorders supporting environmental triggers on the genetics of autism spectrum disorders.

-- The rubella portion of the MMR vaccine contains fetal DNA contamination of human origin of approximately 175 ng, more than 10 times beyond the WHO recommended threshold of 10 ng per dose of vaccine.
+- The rubella portion of the MMR vaccine contains fetal DNA contamination of human origin of approximately 175 ng, more than 10 times above the WHO recommended threshold of 10 ng per vaccine dose.

-- No other drug on the market could obtain FDA approval without an accurate toxicity analysis (the FDA follows ICH international guidelines) -> this has never been conducted by the pharmaceutical industry for DNA contamination in the MMR vaccine.
+- No other drug on the market could get FDA approval without a thorough toxicity analysis (FDA follows international ICH guidelines) -> this has never been conducted by the pharmaceutical industry for DNA contamination in the MMR vaccine.